1. Teil: Der große Spieler: Ein Bild der Zeit [Part I: The Great Gambler: A Picture of the Time] (April 1922)

 Its liability was unlimited under the Treaty of Versailles.
 For starters, Germany was stripped of its coal reserves, steel mills and other valuable assets.
 This left little alternative but for the Reichsbank to create German marks to throw onto the currency markets to obtain the foreign exchange to pay reparations.
 This raised the price of imports, and hence the domestic price level.
 More money was needed to transact purchases and sales at the higher price level.
 So the line of causation went from the balance of payments and currency depreciation to rising import prices.
 More expensive imported goods raised domestic prices as well.
 It was this that created a need for a higher money supply, not domestic money that forced higher prices.

 Without denying that currency speculators — Raffke — were active at the time, this shows how attributing economic ills to a single supervillain, even as a composite stand-in for a group of currency manipulators, etc., obfuscates the empirically-supported historical causes that were tied to international geopolitics — especially American intransigence and greed and the acceptance of that posture at the very foundations of the Weimar Republic.
 More generally, historians note that “most Germans were furious about the Treaty of Versailles, calling it a Diktat (dictated peace) and condemning the German representatives who signed it as ‘November criminals’ who had stabbed them in the back . . . .”
 Ordinary Germans lacked any ability to meaningfully intervene in such global machinations to maintain their standard of living, fostering resentment.
+There were faced with a systemic deadlock.
 And there is of course a transposition in that the “Übermensch” of Dr. Mabuse is portrayed as a bad guy not a savior (master) like Hitler later presented himself.
 This is not to fault Fritz Lang and the writers for failing to predict the future and accurately foresee the exact contours of the later rise of Hitler — and failing to convey that rather literally in the film.
 Rather, this film’s strength is its more general depiction of the populist temptation (later seized upon by the Nazis) to envy, demonize, and scapegoat an “other” rather than understand the contradictions inherent in the (capitalist) Weimar Republic and engage those contradictions in a meaningful resolution.

 Tacitly fitting with this populist reading are Anton Kaes‘ observations about the film: